Peechay Tou Dekho: Production

 Peechay Tou Dekho was filmed in Karachi.
 Yasir Hussain confirmed that the film was shot in Karachi.
 The director Syed Atif also confirmed the shooting areas.
 The film was shot in various parts in Karachi.
 Eveready Pictures and Screenshots Productions are the production companies.

 There are five songs in the film.
 Four of them are composed by A.Q Artisan, written by Shamim Bazil and sung by Misaal Zaidi, Martina and A.Q Artisan and one song is written, composed and produced by Noman Jalal.

 Reception

-Faisal Ali from PAKcenima reviewed it as: It attempts to offer a unique horror-comedy experience with strictly middling results.
+Faisal Ali from PAK Cinema reviewed it as: It attempts to offer a unique horror-comedy experience with strictly middling results.